iambhaskarkulkarni/springboot-txn-management/README.md

 ## Transaction propagations

-**REQUIRED :** Join an existing transaction or create a new one if not exist.
+1. **_REQUIRED_ :** Join an existing transaction or create a new one if not exist.

-**REQUIRES_NEW :** Always create a new transaction, suspending if any existing transaction.
+2. **_REQUIRES_NEW_ :** Always create a new transaction, suspending if any existing transaction.

-**MANDATORY :** Require an existing transaction, if nothing found it will throw exception.
+3. **_MANDATORY_ :** Require an existing transaction, if nothing found it will throw exception.

-**NEVER:** Ensure the method will run without transaction, throw an exception if found any.
+4. **_NEVER_:** Ensure the method will run without transaction, throw an exception if found any.

-**NOT_SUPPORTED:** Execute method without transaction, suspending any active transaction .
+5. **_NOT_SUPPORTED_:** Execute method without transaction, suspending any active transaction .

-**SUPPORTS:** Supports if there is an active transaction, if not executes without transaction .
+6. **_SUPPORTS_:** Supports if there is an active transaction, if not executes without transaction .

-**NESTED :** Execute within a nested transaction, allowing nested transaction to rollback independently if there is any exception without impacting outer transaction .
+7. **_NESTED_ :** Execute within a nested transaction, allowing nested transaction to rollback independently if there is any exception without impacting outer transaction .